The .44 Magnum is something of a wonder cartridge. It is all that most of us are willing to handle in a sidearm.

 What is the Best Use of the Taurus Magnum?

 I would hesitate to take an animal in the sights at 100 yards with any iron-sighted handgun, and the Taurus is definitely an accurate handgun.

-If you have a need for a powerful revolver, that will do the business at a fair price, the Taurus M44SS4 is among the best choices in modern revolvers.
+If you have a need for a powerful revolver, that will do the business at a fair price, the Taurus M44 is among the best choices in modern revolvers.